mihaeu/fair-projects/README.md

 # install dependencies (invokes both npm and bower)
 npm install

-# start app and open browser at localhost:3000
-npm start

 # for convenience we'd recommend you to install grunt-cli
 npm install --global grunt-cli